Minor Inclusive and Emergent Leadership: Empowering Yourself And Others To Reduce Social Inequalities

 Additionally, personal learning goals will be created at the start of the minor.

-The student should be able to understand at least basic Dutch (A2) as mentees will mostly be Dutch high school students, and communication is an important part of the metor-mentee realtionship.
+Students should have aquired at least 120 EC and be flexible in their availability.
+The student should be able to understand at least basic Dutch.
 It is also important to understand the Dutch context well, for this reason we do not accept exchange students without sufficient knowledge of the Dutch language or culture.
-All RSM minors have mandatory attendance.

 Overview content per week